 Fomalhaut’s actual distance from Earth, as determined by analysis of data from the Hipparcos mission, is 25 light-years.
 Fomalhaut’s mass and radius are, respectively, a little more than twice and a little less than twice solar values.
 Being hotter than the sun (about 8500 kelvins or nearly 15,000 degrees F, compared to 10,000 degrees F for the sun), this star burns its fuel faster and has a shorter lifetime.
 In fact, it is estimated that Fomalhaut may have a lifespan of only about a billion years, a tenth of that of our cooler sun.
 Currently, Fomalhaut is likely less than halfway through its life.

-Fomalhaut appears to be a single star like the sun, but there is another faint star a couple of degrees below (south of) Fomalhaut that is at about the same distance and moving through space in the same manner.
-They are separated by about a light-year, although whether they are gravitationally bound as a binary star is unknown.
+Fomalhaut appears to the eye to be a single star like the sun, but there is another faint star a couple of degrees below (south of) Fomalhaut that is at about the same distance and moving through space in the same manner.
+This other star was recently found to be a companion to Fomalhaut, despite the fact that the two stars are separated by about a light-year.
+In 2013, researchers found that Fomalhaut is actually a triple star.
+It is one of the widest triple stars known.
+Read more about the third star in the Fomalhaut system.

 How to see Fomalhaut